ProfCupcake/CUPLIB/Zeus Request System/README.md

 `CUPZEUS_curatorList = [12345678901234567890, 98765432109876543210];`

 You can mix-and-match all 3 types.
+In addition to the units set in the `curatorList`, admins and/or local hosts will be allowed to take Zeus.

 ## Adding Request Action